CloudReactor/cloudreactor-procwrapper/README.md

 ### When python is available

-Install this module via pip (or your favourite package manager):
+Install this module via pip (or your favorite package manager):

 `pip install cloudreactor-procwrapper`